 Read more about Diabetes Camp Packing Tips and Checklist.

-Camping with Diabetes: I know many families are making plans to go camping with their family this summer.
-Camping is fun, and with a little planning, diabetes can be managed.
-There are some really important things you need to think about–like keeping insulin cool–but one of the biggest necessities is knowing the carb count on s’mores!
+Camping with Diabetes: I know many families are making plans to go camping together this summer.
+Camping is fun, and with a little planning, diabetes is manageable.
+You need to think about some essential things–like keeping insulin cool–but one of the biggest necessities is knowing the carb count on s’mores!

 Read the excerpt Camping with Diabetes from the book Kids First, Diabetes Second.